Lin Haiyin

-Biography
+Lin Haiyin (林海音 (Lín Hǎiyīn); born Lin Hanying; 18 March 1918 – 1 December 2001), also named Amy Lin, was a Taiwanese writer and editor.
+Of Miaoli Hakka descent, She was born in Osaka, Japan, and lived in Itahashi Town (板橋街), Taihoku Prefecture until the age of four before relocating to Peking, China.
+Lin worked as a journalist and editor for the World Journal (世界日報) in Peking before moving back to Taiwan with her family in 1948.
+In Taiwan, she served as an editor for the Mandarin Daily News (國語日報) and as the editor of the United Daily News (聯合報) supplement.
+She is best known for her 1960 book Memories of Peking: South Side Stories (城南舊事), a novelistic tribute to her childhood reminiscences of Peking.

+Early life and education

 Lin was born in Osaka, Japan, where her father (of Toufen, Miaoli County origin) worked as a merchant.
-Lin's parents moved back to Taiwan briefly, then settling in Beijing when she was 5.
+Lin's parents moved back to Taiwan briefly, then settling in Beijing when she was five.
 She spent her next 25 years there.
 In Beijing, Lin graduated from the News and Broadcast Institute and became a journalist for Shijie Ribao ("World News Daily").

 In 1948, Lin moved with her husband and family to Taiwan, where she became the editor of several important literary periodicals and newspapers, including the literary section of the United Daily News and The Literary Monthly, before eventually establishing her own publishing house.
 She would reside in Taiwan for the rest of her life.

 Altogether, she published some 18 books, including novels, short story collections, radio drama and children's literature, many of which deal with the feminine experience.
-Her most famous book remains My Memories of Old Beijing (1960).
+Her most famous book is Memories of Peking: South Side Stories (1960).
 In it, Lin records in lively, evocative, first-person prose her childhood memories, ending with the death of her father, from the eyes of a precocious, impressionable young girl.

+In 1967, Lin Hai-yin founded the literary magazine Belles-Lettres Monthly (純文學) and founded the Belles-Lettres Publishing House the following year, considered Taiwan's first professional literary publishing house.
+For several decades, Lin and her writer husband, Hsia Cheng-ying (夏承楹, pen name He Fan [何凡]), engaged in the threefold work of editing, writing, and publishing, contributing significantly to the promotion of modern Taiwanese literature.